-Transformative justice is a vision for the future but it is also a real movement creating change today.
-Driven by the racism and inherent oppressiveness of the U.S.

-criminal legal system, possibilities for transformative justice as a strategy of response have long been underway, from individual and interpersonal forms of resistance to small collectives to concrete interventions in the criminal legal system.
-Indigenous communities have also struggled to protect integrated models of justice perpetually threatened by European-American colonization, and have given the restorative justice movement much of its fundamental knowledge.
+Transformative justice is a vision for the future but it is also a real movement that is underway today.
+Driven by the racism and inherent oppressiveness of the U.S. criminal legal system, possibilities for transformative justice as a strategy of response have long been underway, from individual and interpersonal forms of resistance to small collectives to concrete interventions in the criminal legal system.
+Indigenous communities native to this land have also struggled to protect integrated models of justice perpetually threatened by European-American colonization, and have given the restorative justice movement much of its fundamental knowledge.

 As a vision and a strategy, transformative justice is inherently flexible and we think that is part of its beauty and complexity.
 It can't be imposed systemically on a community; it is an impulse to healing and justice driven by a community and created from the ground up.
-In order to illustrate the possibilities for Cities of Refuge and transformative justice it feels appropriate to us to focus not on nailing down what transformative justice is, but on where it is - to locate examples of Miklat within ourselves and within others' stories.
+In order to illustrate the possibilities for Cities of Refuge and transformative justice it feels appropriate to us to focus not on nailing down what transformative justice is, but on where it is-to locate examples of Miklat within ourselves and within others' stories.

-This zine provides an inconclusive series of examples or bits of food for thought - not examples that will answer all of your questions about transformative justice, forgiveness, and social transformation, but examples that raised questions for us as we thought about and tried to locate Miklat in our own lives.
+This 'zine provides ten examples or bits of food for thought-not examples that will answer all of your questions about transformative justice, forgiveness, and social transformation, but examples that raised questions for us as we thought about and tried to locate Miklat in our own lives.
 Some of them are sad, some are ambiguous, some are stories of failure, and some are examples of concrete organizing towards transformative models of justice.
 The examples here also suggest some of the problems; for survivors of violence, even systemic restorative programs such as South Africa's Truth and Reconciliation Commission have not gone far enough in changing conditions or in supporting their healing from past harm.
 We also noticed that in the mainstream media, most of the stories we could find about restorative approaches to violence focus on the process of individuals forgiving strangers who perpetrate violence and say nothing of far more common forms of systemic violence, anti-queer violence, or intimate or family violence.
 We encourage you to add your own stories, anecdotes, and examples to the ones we suggest here.
-Special thanks are due to Mariame Kaba of the Prison Culture blog and Project NIA, our friends Ari Lev Fornari, Rabbi Benay Lappe and Patty Berne of Sins Invalid, and to Creative Interventions for providing such incredible stories and feedback.
-If you would like to send us other stories or feedback, please email us at micahbazant@gmail.com or lewispants@gmail.com.
+Special thanks are due to Mariame Kaba of the Prison Culture blog and to Creative Interventions for providing such incredible stories.

 We have both realized over time that refuge, Miklat, is a place that can be located within our selves, a body experience as well as a social and political one.
 We reflected on the simultaneously internal and external nature of searching for and creating Cities of Refuge.
 Most importantly we want to encourage you to think about what Miklat is in your own life or community.
 Where and what is safety or refuge for you?
-How do broader social and political systems block you from refuge, or allow you to access it at others' expense?
 Where and what is forgiveness?
 Where do your own transgressions go?
-Are they placed on a scapegoat, confessed, never told, or faced and transformed over time?
+Are they placed on a scapegoat, confessed, never told, faced over time?